AkkaWakka/MouseBits/readme.md

 ## Planned Features:
 - Support for placement in patterns (e.g. only place every 5th or only 2 out of 4 (I'm looking at you inserters), etc.).
 This may involve some technology, but I'm not looking to replace blueprints.
+- Definable gap between placements (e.g. every 3 tiles).
+Would be nice to tie this in with the patterns idea (e.g. a 5 tile patter is repeated every 10 tiles).
+- Click and drag settings coppying (Shift + Right Click -> Shift + Left Click).

 ## Changelog:
 #### 0.1.0 - Initial Commit